Afghan man convicted of conspiracy in deadly suicide bombing at Kabul airport during US withdrawal

 Headline & Lead 85/100

-✓ Balanced Reporting: The headline clearly identifies the subject, charge, and event without exaggeration, focusing on the conviction rather than the attack's emotional impact.
+Balanced Reporting: The headline clearly states the legal outcome and the nature of the charges without exaggeration or sensationalism, focusing on the conviction rather than unproven allegations.

 "Afghan man convicted of conspiracy in deadly suicide bombing at Kabul airport during US withdrawal"